 Certainly, some wise founders associated with Christian council may wisely put in enough road blocks and provisions in the bylaws to keep the foundation Christian.
 But few do.
 If they make these protections, then it can be an appropriate vehicle.

-One of the best solutions often is using a Christian community foundation.
-A donor advised fund can be set up, which operates much like a private foundation.
+One of the best solutions can be to use a Christian community foundation.
+A donor-advised fund can be set up; this operates much like a private foundation.
 The tax benefits are higher, and the administration is simpler.
-But one of the key safeguards is because the foundation is organized as Christian it cannot distribute to anti Christian organizations.
-To do so would put its own tax exempt status in jeopardy.
+But one of the key safeguards is that, because the foundation is organized as Christian, it cannot distribute to anti-Christian organizations.
+To do so would put its own tax-exempt status in jeopardy.

-Thus, a Christian family engaged in family giving can rest assured that no matter what beliefs subsequent generations adopt, their original purpose of Christian giving will remain.
-I find it interesting that of the 100,000 private foundations in the country only 4500 are Christian foundations which take applications.
-(See www.christianfoundationgrants.com).
+Thus, a Christian family engaged in family giving can rest assured that, no matter what beliefs subsequent generations adopt, their original purpose of Christian giving will remain.
+I find it interesting that, of the 100,000 private foundations in the country, only 4500 are Christian foundations which take applications.
 It causes one to wonder how the remaining 95,000 started out and then where they ended up.